SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-character.md

 The following parameters should be defined in the animator of a character, even if the animator will not make use of the parameters:

 - speed: (float) This will be updated with the NavMeshAgent's velocity magnitude and is how you can tell how fast the character is moving.
 This can be used to determine when a character should play its movement animation.
 A simple transition can be from idle to walk when the `speed` is greater than 0.4 and then back to idle from walk when it is less than 0.1.
-The speed at which characters move can be set up in the [Player > Movement](tbrpg-player-setup) section of TBRPG editor window.
 - combat: (bool) Is True while the character is in combat.
 Could be used to play combat stance animations.
 - sneaking: (bool) Is True while the character is in sneak mode.